jclemente-tlm/tlm-arq-servicios-corporativos/docs/servicio-notificacion/06-vista-tiempo-ejecucion.md

     participant App as Aplicación Cliente
     participant Gateway as API Gateway
     participant API as Notification API
-    participant Kafka as Apache Kafka
+    participant EventBus as Event Bus
     participant Processor as Channel Processor
     participant Provider as External Provider
     participant DB as Database